Tahitian mourner's costume

 Francis Godolphin Bond (1765-1839)

-Bond served as First Lieutenant on the Providence, which took breadfruit plants to the Caribbean to be cultivated for food for slaves.
-Bond enjoyed a better relationship with his captain than the mutinous Fletcher Christian did aboard the Bounty in 1789.
+Francis Godolphin Bond served as First Lieutenant on the HMS Providence.
+He enjoyed a better relationship with his captain than the mutinous Fletcher Christian did aboard the Bounty in 1789.

 In 1797 Bond was promoted to Captain.
 A few years later he retired from active service after his marriage, settling in Exeter on half pay.
 In 1839, shortly after reaching the rank of Rear admiral, he died.

-Bond was a founder member of the Devon & Exeter Institution and donated some of the wonderful treasures he gathered during his naval career to their collection.
-The most spectacular is the costume of a chief mourner worn during the funeral of a nobleman, given to Bond in Tahiti in 1791.
-This extremely rare piece was later added to RAMM’s collections.
+Bond became a founder member of the Devon & Exeter Institution.
+He donated some of the wonderful treasures he gathered during his naval career to their collection.
+The most spectacular is the costume of a chief mourner worn during the funeral of a nobleman.
+Bond recieved this as a gift while in Tahiti in 1791.
+RAMM added this rare and fragile costume to its collections in 1868.